-- 21. Nonconforming Sign.
-A sign that was lawfully permitted at the time it was erected but is not permitted under current law. - 22.
+- 22. Mural.
+Images or artwork painted or applied onto the wall of a building or other permanent structure (this excludes lettering or numerals of any kind). - 23.
+Nonconforming Sign.
+A sign that was lawfully permitted at the time it was erected but is not permitted under current law. - 24.
 Permanent Sign.
 A sign constructed of durable materials intended to withstand prolonged exposure to exterior elements.
-Permanent signs are affixed to the ground or a structure by means of footings beneath the ground surface, bolts or screws into a structure, or other method intended to ensure the sign is displayed for an extended period of time with minimal maintenance or replacement of parts. - 23.
+Permanent signs are affixed to the ground or a structure by means of footings beneath the ground surface, bolts or screws into a structure, or other method intended to ensure the sign is displayed for an extended period of time with minimal maintenance or replacement of parts. - 25.
+Pole Sign.
+A freestanding sign supported by a structure, or poles, or braces less than 50 percent of the width of the sign and with the bottom edge of the sign face above the ground.
+Pole signs are also known as pylon signs. - 26.
 Portable Sign.
 A temporary sign designed to be easily movable.
-Portable signs are typically held in place during the period of display by sandbags, blocks, or other easily movable anchor. - 24.
+Portable signs are typically held in place during the period of display by sandbags, blocks, or other easily movable anchor. - 27.
 Projecting Sign.
 A sign attached to a building or other structure and extending beyond the attachment surface by more than two (2) feet.
 A "Projecting Sign" is differentiated from a "Wall Sign" based on the distance the sign projects from the surface of the building.
 "Awning Signs," "Canopy Signs," "Blade Signs" and "Marquee Signs" are types of Projecting Signs.